rcorre/platformer4x4/README.md

 Now revert the file to its previous state: git checkout -- <filename>

-Note: All work on that file since the last commit will be lost
+All work on that file since the last commit will be lost
 =======
 platformer4x4
 =============